• Skip to primary navigation

 We like this small and quiet resurrection where Jesus is not the definition of a contemporary superhero.
 He doesn’t return triumphant and knock Pilate off his throne, bringing God’s wrath on the vicious Roman Empire.
 He appears to his friends, simply showing his wounds and talking about love and peace.

-This story today of Thomas illustrates our Christian experience.
+Today’s story of Thomas illustrates our Christian experience.
 We are called to believe without seeing.
-In fact, all Christians after the first witnesses have been called to believe without seeing.
-Thus, we sing “without seeing you, we love you; without seeing you, we believe.”
+In fact, all Christians (after the first witnesses) have been called to believe without seeing.
+Thus, we sing “Without seeing you, we love you; without seeing you, we believe.”
 Thomas’ doubt is hardly surprising; the news of Jesus’ appearance was incredible to the disciples who had seen him crucified and buried.
-Thomas’ human nature compelled him to want hard evidence that the Jesus, who appeared to the disciples after his death, was indeed the same Jesus who had been crucified.
+Thomas’ human nature compelled him to want hard evidence that the Jesus, who appeared to the disciples after his death was indeed the same Jesus who had been crucified.
 Thomas is given the opportunity to act on that desire.
 He is our witness that Jesus is truly raised from the dead.
-With him we proclaim: “We’ve been told, we’ve seen his face, and heard his voice alive in our hearts.”
+With him we proclaim: “We have been told, we’ve seen his face, and heard his voice alive in our hearts.”

-Jesus wants us to be perfect, but not the kind of perfect that Ninjas or Superman display.
+Jesus wants us to be perfect, but not the kind of perfect that ninjas or Superman display.
 Jesus wants us to be perfect “as our heavenly Father is perfect.”
-God’s perfection and the message of Jesus’ Resurrection calls us an unconditional embrace of frailty, pain, and brokenness.
+God’s perfection and the message of Jesus’ Resurrection call us to an unconditional embrace of frailty, pain, and brokenness.

 It is an embrace that calls us to resist all forms of violence, power, and hatred.
 There is growing acknowledgement of that fact that TV and video game violence, like second-hand smoke affects one’s lungs, permanently affects our brains.
-Many families refuse to allow TV violence, fictionalized or news reports, to invade their living spaces.
+Many persons, families, and faith communities refuse to allow TV violence, fictionalized or news reports, to invade their living spaces.
 Jesus did not arm his apostles with weapons for revenge — he armed them with prayer and baptized them in a spirit of hope and forgiveness.

 We are surrounded today with so much sadness and fear and anger.
 We who live in a peaceful community rejoice in the security and sanctity that empowers us to extend open arms in hospitality to those in the world who yearn for that same privilege.